huntabyte/shadcn-svelte/apps/www/src/content/installation/index.md

 }
 ```

-The main benefit with adding an additional `.eslintrc` file just to `$lib/components/ui` is that you will not affect how ESLint functions for the rest of your project.
+The main benefit of adding an additional `.eslintrc` file just to `$lib/components/ui` is that you will not affect how ESLint functions for the rest of your project.
 Only your `shadcn-svelte` components will ignore these false positives.

-If this is not important to you, then another option is to adapt a similar rule override in your global ESLint configuration file, usually `.eslintrc.cjs`.
-For inspiration, please refer [this gist](https://gist.github.com/huntabyte/b73073a93a7a664f3cbad7c50376c9c9).
+If this is not important to you, then another option is to use a similar rule override in your global ESLint configuration file, usually `.eslintrc.cjs`.
+For inspiration, please refer to [this gist](https://gist.github.com/huntabyte/b73073a93a7a664f3cbad7c50376c9c9).

 ## VSCode extension